Registration of childbirth

 Registration of marriage

 In practice, according to CPR’s experience, the need of beneficiaries of international protection to transcribe foreign marriage registries is not a recurring issue given that SEF does not require such registration for the purposes of derivative international protection (i.e., when protection is extended to someone else) or family reunification of procedures (see Family Criteria).

 Marriage between foreigners in Portugal, on the other hand, requires the presentation of the spouses’ residence permits, birth certificates, and certificates of no impediment, that must be either duly legalised or not raise well-founded doubts regarding their authenticity.
-Where the spouses are unable to produce a legal birth certificate or a certificate of no impediment for the purposes of marriage, the law provides for alternative legal avenues to either replace the birth certificate, or justify the absence of the certificate of no impediment, where there are adequate reasons.
+Where the spouses are unable to produce a legal birth certificate or a certificate of no impediment for the purposes of marriage, the law provides for alternative legal avenues to either replace the birth certificate, or justify the absence of the certificate of no impediment, where there are strong reasons thereto.
 To that end, the civil registry officer may choose to conduct the investigations deemed appropriate, and consider alternative evidence such as witness statements.

-According to CPR’s experience, beneficiaries of international protection do not face significant or systematic challenges in contracting marriage in Portugal as civil registry offices generally accept alternative legal avenues to either replace the birth certificate or to justify the absence of the certificate of no impediment where relevant reasons pertaining the international protection needs of the applicants were ascertained.
+According to CPR’s experience, beneficiaries of international protection do not face significant or systematic challenges in contracting marriage in Portugal as civil registry offices generally accept alternative legal avenues to either replace the birth certificate or to justify the absence of the certificate of no impediment due to their legal status and recognised protection needs.

 Article 6(4) Civil Registration Code.